GentleCP/LibvDiff-public/data_process/README.md

 # Feature Generation
+> It should be noted that we pre generated all features of binaries for experiment purpose.
+In fact, not all of them are needed to be generated based on our two designed filters.

 In this document, we illustrate how we generate all features in LibvDiff which includes:
 - binary features
 - version differences